lalitpant16/Greenline-Electronics/README.md

 Format: Name##Review text##Rating

-Example

-Lalit##This is an awesome product##5
+Example: Lalit##This is an awesome product##5

-Notes

-Rating (1–5) is rendered as filled stars
+Notes: Rating (1–5) is rendered as filled stars

 Section: sections/product-customer-reviews.liquid

 Supports responsive margin settings

-3. “You May Also Like” Section
+4. “You May Also Like” Section

 PurposeDisplay manually selected product recommendations using a metafield.